piratesjustarr/LMOP/Sessions/Session 2.md

 #### Info

-- Leader is Glasstaff
+- Leader is Glasstaff.
-- Black Spider important
+- Black Spider important.
 - Ordered to target travellers, visitors, and prospectors.
 - One eyed monster in the hideout.
 - Captives near the crypts, skeleton guards, protected by cloaks.